Primary Authority Partnership

 Businesses can partner with a local authority for advice on how to comply with trading standards, environmental health and fire safety legislation.

-South Cambridgeshire District Council has three Primary Authority Partnerships with large food organisations and this number is growing.
+We have three Primary Authority Partnerships with large food organisations and this number is growing.

 Primary Authority allows your business to form a legal partnership with a local authority (known as the primary authority).
 The primary authority can provide you with assured, consistent regulatory advice that makes it simpler and easier to comply with environmental health, trading standards and fire safety legislation.
 Enforcing authorities across the country should respect this advice when regulating your business.